 Colorado Driving Records

-Your Colorado driving record will remain on file until you turn 75 years old.
+Your driving history in Colorado will remain on file until you are 75.

 How to get your Colorado driving record?

 You can get your Colorado driving record: